Hedgehog

 If your child is unable to come to school then please find below home learning activities that are linked to our learning in class.

-In maths, we are thinking about fractions.
 Why not have a go at playing some fun games?

 Why not work out with Joe Wicks;